tannerpace/github-pages-with-jekyll/index.md

 <h2>Welcome to My website!</h2>

-<p>If You would like to learn more, and are not easily influenced </p>
+<p>If You would like to learn more, You can only choose one, neither is a good idea! </p>

 <button type="button" onclick="myFunction()">DO NOT CLICK
 !</button>